bullhorn/sdk-rest/README.md

 # bullhorn-data
-A java implementation of the Bullhorn REST apis.
-Handling authentication, json/java conversation etc.
+A Java client library for working with the Bullhorn REST API service.
+Handles authentication as well as interaction with the API operations.

 ## Available as maven dependency